Solar panels at Pearlstone Center, Reisterstown Maryland

 In the past, PPA financing became popular when congregations had absolutely no access to the federal solar tax credit.

-Now, the Inflation Reduction Act (IRA) has promised to make the 30% federal solar tax credit available — “monetizable” — by nonprofits starting in 2023.
+Now, the Inflation Reduction Act has made the federal credit “monetizable” by organizations that don’t pay taxes starting in 2023 through a provision called “Direct Pay.”
+(Learn more about how to pursue Direct Pay for a nonprofit solar project here.)
 That said, we expect many congregations will still choose to go solar through PPA financing.

 - Companies can still make money on depreciation that congregations that don’t pay taxes cannot.
 Some of the state incentives may be tax-based, too.